quicwg/base-drafts/draft-ietf-quic-recovery.md

 declaring persistent congestion when the initial RTT is larger than the actual RTT.

-### Declaring Persistent Congestion
+### Establishing Persistent Congestion

-A sender declares persistent congestion on receiving an acknowledgement, if the following conditions are true:
+A sender establishes persistent congestion on receiving an acknowledgement, if the following conditions are true:

+* a prior RTT sample exists;

 * there are at least two ack-eliciting packets that are declared lost;